 Avila Beach is a quaint little town on the Central Coast of California.
 The town is a popular destination for locals to spend a relaxing day on the beach.
 Ocean water temperatures are warmer here due to its location on San Luis Bay.

+Oceano Dunes are a great place to camp on the beach and ride or drive around on the sand dunes.
 Many people make the trip to Oceano for one reason, the dunes.
 This is the only place in California where it is legal to drive your vehicle on the beach.
-At one time, you could drive for miles along the beach from Pismo Pier to Oceano and even further.
-Today the drivable area is much smaller.

 Morro Rock is one of the Nine Sisters of San Luis Obispo County.
 The sisters are a series of ancient volcanic plugs which line the Los Osos Valley.
 The town of Morro Bay is a fishing village with both commercial and public fishing boats operating out of the harbor.